Tips for Managing Genital Psoriasis

 Genital psoriasis is a severe symptom that needs to be taken seriously.
 Symptoms include severe itching in those intimate areas, excessive sweating, intense burning, and physical limitations, meaning you may not be able to move or walk as quickly because the pain is so intense.

 Please talk to your doctor if you are experiencing any of these symptoms.
 You deserve relief, and your doctor can help.
 Practice what you want to say.
 Write it down if it helps you feel less embarrassed.
 Find a communication method that works for you, lean into the awkwardness, and prioritize your health.

 Tips for treating your genital psoriasis

 Listen, I've been there.
 Genital psoriasis is not an easy thing to manage or talk about.
 I promise you, though, it's nothing to be ashamed of.
 I'm happy to share some simple tips to reduce pain and carry on throughout your daily life.

 Moisturize, of course.

 Another tip that might help is to apply cool compresses in dry or patchy areas.
 My go-to has always been Vaseline.
-It soothes the area.

 I know this is easier said than done, but don't scratch.
 It just makes the area so much worst.